zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 <p align="justify">There are two ways to get the
 Turtle Graphics root window.
 Both are presented subsequently.
-The following command returns the
-Canvas of the invoked Turtle Screen.</p>
+The following command returns the canvas of the invoked turtle screen.</p>

 ```
 # Get screen canvas.